-Mid-Day Follow-Up Commentary On Selected Picks
+Mid-Day Follow-Up Commentary On Selected picks

+New York, NY -- (ReleaseWire) -- 11/05/2012 --Warp 9 Inc. (PINK:WNYN) is continuing to rally in mid-day trading today.
+After posting significant gains last week, WNYN is up more than 51% in mid-day trading today.
+The stock hit an all-time high of $0.19 today and has now gained more than 2660% in the last three trading sessions.

-SIRI has fallen in the last three trading sessions.
-The drop has accompanied by significantly high volume activity.
-This suggests that the market sentiment is now bearish on the stock.
-The MACD histogram is indicating increasing downward momentum.
-SIRI could continue to slide before it finds support at around $2.65.
+WNYN gains in trading today have come on significantly high volume.
+This indicates that the market sentiment is still bullish on the stock.
+The stock’s MACD is also giving strong bullish signals.
+The gains are likely to continue in the next few trading sessions.

-Find out for how many trading sessions could SIRI keep on dipping by getting the full free trend analysis report here: http://www.wallstreetreport.net/market-scan/?symbol=SIRI
+Find out how long WNYN could maintain its bullish momentum by getting the free trend analysis report here: http://www.wallstreetreport.net/market-scan/?symbol=WNYN

-Intel Corp.
-(NASDAQ:INTC) is down sharply in mid-day trading today.
-The stock is currently down 3.22% to $21.03 on volume of 32.92 million.
-INTC hit a 52-week low of $20.95 in trading today.
-INTC has seen a bearish trend for the past few weeks.
-The stock’s MACD chart suggests that the bearish trend is likely to continue.
-The MACD is trading below the zero-line, which is a bearish signal.
-The MACD histogram is also indicating increasing downward momentum.
+PacWest Equities Inc. (PINK:PWEI) is soaring in mid-day trading today.
+At last check, PWEID was trading 41.35% higher at $0.49 on volume of 2.31 million.
+PWEID has seen a series of higher highs in the last few trading sessions, which is a strong bullish signal.

+The upward momentum is likely to continue in the next few trading sessions as the technical indicators for PWEID are giving strong bullish signals.

-Find out if INTC could pick up some steam in the very short term by getting the full trend analysis report about the stock here: http://www.wallstreetreport.net/market-scan/?symbol=INTC
+Find out if PWEI could maintain the rhythm by getting the free trend analysis report here: http://www.wallstreetreport.net/market-scan/?symbol=PWEI

+Southridge Enterprises Inc. (PINK:SRGE) is soaring in mid-day trading today, extending its gains from last week.
+The stock is currently up 57.50% to $0.0126 on volume of 63.26 million, which is more than 2 times the daily average volume of 27.94 million.
+SRGE has gained more than 108% in the last three trading sessions.

+SRGE has broken through after trading sideways in the last few weeks.
+The stock has broken through $0.080 resistance level, which indicates that the market sentiment has turned bullish on the stock.
+The stock is also above its 50-day and 200-day moving averages, which further confirms the bullish trend.
+The stock’s MACD has also crossed the signal line on the upside and is above the zero-line, which are strong bullish signals.

 About WallStreetReport.net